 It is also the same “existential position” that schizophrenic persons are sometimes described as being in.

-Third, consider how Ezekiel 3:24-27 seems to encapsulate the entire rationale for esoteric communication, which is that the failure to understand the intended meaning of an esotericist’s deliberately cryptic, ambiguous, heavily metaphorical, and obscurely allusive discourse is the moral fault of the person who fails to understand; the esotericist does not consider himself to be morally culpable for being misleading or confusing (at least, not wholly so).
-The conception seems to be that for persons who do not want to understand what the esotericist is “really” saying, his speech will be “bound” or “closed” or “shut” or “locked”; but for persons who are open to the possibility of self-rebuke or self-condemnation, his speech will be “opened up” or “loosened” or “released” or “unlocked.”
-And when the esotericist finally encounters someone who is receptive to what he is “really” saying, or what he is “really” getting at, it is as if he were escaping from his “imprisonment” or “house arrest”—even if only briefly.
+Third, consider how Ezekiel 3:24-27 seems to encapsulate the entire supposed moral justification and rationale for esoteric communication, which is that the failure to understand the intended meaning of an esotericist’s deliberately cryptic, ambiguous, heavily metaphorical, and obscurely allusive discourse is the moral fault of the person who fails to understand; the esotericist does not consider himself to be morally culpable for being misleading or confusing (at least, not wholly so).
+The conception seems to be that for persons who do not want to understand what the esotericist prophet is “really” saying, his speech will be “bound” or “closed” or “shut” or “locked”; but for persons who are open to the possibility of self-rebuke or self-condemnation (cf. 1 Corinthians 14:24-25), his speech will be “opened up” or “loosened” or “released” or “unlocked” (cf. Matthew 16:19).
+And when the esotericist finally encounters someone who is receptive to what he is “really” saying, or what he is “really” getting at, it is as if the esotericist prophet were escaping from his “imprisonment” or “house arrest”—even if only briefly.

 This way of understanding Ezekiel 3:24-27 is very similar to the way in which the communication patterns of schizophrenics are characterized by Gregory Bateson, Don D. Jackson, Jay Haley, and John Weakland, in their paper, “Toward a Theory of Schizophrenia.”
 Consider in particular the following excerpts from that paper: